seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 ``GlobalVariable``'s type is ``[24 x i32]``.
 The first element's type is ``i32.`` Because of this, accessing a global value requires you to dereference the pointer with ``GetElementPtrInst`` first, then its elements can be accessed.
-This is explained in the `LLVM Language Reference Manual
+This is explained in the `LLVM37 Language Reference Manual
 <LangRef.html#globalvars>`_.

 .. _m_GlobalValue: